 Depositary Receipts Risk: Depositary receipts are certificates evidencing ownership of shares of a foreign issuer.
 These certificates are issued by depository banks and generally trade on an established market in the U.S. or elsewhere.
 The underlying shares are held in trust by a custodian bank or similar financial institution.
 The depository bank may not have physical custody of the underlying securities at all times and may charge fees for various services, including forwarding dividends and interest and corporate actions.
 Depositary receipts are alternatives to directly purchasing the underlying foreign securities in their national markets and currencies.
+The issuers of depositary receipts may discontinue issuing new depositary receipts and withdraw existing depositary receipts at any time, which may result in costs and delays in the distribution of the underlying assets to the Fund and may negatively impact the Fund's performance.
 Depositary receipts are subject to the risks associated with investing directly in foreign securities.